Wade replaces injured Khawaja ahead of Thursday’s semi-final

 “The ICC has confirmed that the Event Technical Committee of the ICC Men’s Cricket World Cup 2019 has approved Matthew Wade as a replacement player for Usman Khawaja in the Australia squad for the remainder of the tournament,” it said in a statement.

-The ICC received the relevant paperwork on Wednesday from Cricket Australia to apply to replace Khawaja who has sustained a hamstring injury which has ruled him out of further participation in the event.
+The ICC received the relevant paperwork at 10h41am local time on Wednesday from Cricket Australia to apply to replace Khawaja who has sustained a hamstring injury which has ruled him out of further participation in the event.

 The replacement of a player requires the approval of the Event Technical Committee before the replacement player can be officially added to the squad.